Rowan-Paul/project-argus/README.md

 ## Documentation

-If you wish to know more, navigate to the docs folder to read more.
+If you wish to know more, navigate to the wiki to read more.